bgriffith/polymer-voting/README.md

 ## Polypol

-### Voting tracking system built with polymer and firebase
+### Vote tracking system built with polymer and firebase